ktomanelli/SF_Node_Test/readme.md

 ## Testing

 All test files can be found in `test/`.
 All tests were built using Mocha and Chai testing libraries.
 To run the tests, use the command `npm run test`.

+Before each test, the collection of creditors is dropped.
+The test creates all necessary data, makes the particular request to the express server and then confirms the response from the server is correct.

+## Challenges

+I'd say the most challenging part of building this app for me learning the ins and outs of Mongoose.
+In my past projects I've worked with MongoDB's native driver and have gotten relatively comfortable with it.
+However I wanted to use this challenge as a way to get more familiar with the Mongo ODM and so I decided to go with Mongoose instead.
+And I really kind of wish I had made the decision sooner to be honest!
+Mongoose is phenomenal, I can definitely see why its so popular and I'll certainly be using it in my personal projects in the future.

+Another challenge was working with Chai.
+Chai is a testing library I decided to use to build the unit tests for the API.
+It's another library that I had never used before this but after working with it I can absolutely see it's potential.
+It was a great tool and really helped building out the unit tests!